Tyson Hinz: International play

 Hinz competed with Team Canada in the 2011 Pan American Games in Mexico and was a key-part of Canada’s silver-winning squad at the 2011 World University Games in China.
 He averaged 15.9 points, 5.3 boards and 2.1 assists a game during the tournament, while receiving eurobasket.com All-World University Games First Team honors.

 Statistics

 Retirement

-Hinz ended his professional basketball career in 2017 and began a new career in digital marketing.
-Hinz is currently working for WebMarketers, a local digital marketing agency in Ottawa as an Account Executive.
+Hinz ended his professional basketball career in 2017 and began a new career in digital marketing working for WebMarketers, a local digital marketing agency in Ottawa as the Chief Operating Officer.
+Hinz is now a high school teacher within the OCDSB.